NSO-developer/cli-netsim-tool/README.md

 ## netsim-tool
 A package wrapping netsim commands.
-Available **only for NSO local-install**!
-Tested on Ubuntu 16.04 OS.
+Available **only for NSO local-install**.
+Tested on Ubuntu 16.04.

 ## Purpose
 netsim-tool enables you to easily add new netsim networks, multiple devices to existing networks and most of other commands otherwise available with _ncs-netsim_ command.
 List of available commands below.
-    ⋅⋅* create-network
+* create-network
-    ⋅⋅* create-device
+* create-device
-    ⋅⋅* delete-network
+* delete-network
-    ⋅⋅* add-device
+* add-device
-    ⋅⋅* start
+* start
-    ⋅⋅* stop
+* stop
-    ⋅⋅* is-alive
+* is-alive
-    ⋅⋅* list
+* list
-    ⋅⋅* load
+* load
-    ⋅⋅* update-network
+* update-network

 ## Documentation
-Please refer to the python code and associated YANG file.
+Apart from this README, please refer to the python code and associated YANG file.

 ## Dependencies
-    ..* NSO 4.3.6+ Local installation (Probably works on older versions aswell but not tested) ..* Python 2.7+ or 3+
+* NSO 4.3.6+ Local installation (Probably works on older versions aswell but not tested)
+* Python 2.7+ or 3+

 ## Build instructions
-make -C <running dir>/packages/netsim_tool clean all
+make -C <running dir>/packages/netsim-tool clean all

 ## Usage examples
 ### config